DataTalksClub/data-engineering-zoomcamp/homework/ch3-data-warehouse/README.md

 ## (Bonus: Not worth points) Question 9:
 No Points: Write a `SELECT count(*)` query FROM the materialized table you created.
 How many bytes does it estimate will be read?
 Why?

+Answer: Estimated data processed is 2.72 GB.
+It is huge because the materialized table is not partitioned and clustered.
+Then, the reason why it is so big to process is that I am calling all columns.
+BigQuery is columnar based and serverless database system, so, more columns I call, more data it is processed, and more costs emerge.

 ## Submitting the solutions